 The territory of the medieval Chola dynasty in south-eastern India was Cholamandalam, which meant the realm of the Cholas in the Tamil language.
 In the 1500s Portuguese traders turned that into Coromandel, and the usage was adopted by others.

 The name Coromandel stems from a British ship which collected kauri spars (masts and booms) in 1821.
-Captain James Cook named the Firth of Thames and called the Waihou River ‘the river Thames’.
+Lieutenant James Cook named the Firth of Thames and called the Waihou River ‘the river Thames’.
 The region surrounding the river was often called Thames valley until recently, and ‘Thames Valley’ is still used in the name of the local rugby football union and some other district organisations.
 Hauraki–Coromandel refers to the combined areas of the Thames–Coromandel and Hauraki district councils.
-Both districts are part of the Environment Waikato region.
+Both districts lie within the area covered by the Waikato regional council.

 The Coromandel Peninsula dominates the region.
 To local tribes the peninsula is a great waka (canoe), its stern at Moehau, near the tip of the peninsula, and its bow at Te Aroha.
 It divides the waters of the Hauraki Gulf and Te Moana-nui-a-Kiwa – the Pacific Ocean.